privacy-scaling-explorations/zkevm-specs/specs/mpt/scope.md

 leaf appears immediately after the account leaf.
 Also, instead of checking the hash of the leaf being the state trie root, we check whether it is the storage trie root.

-The constraints are analogous to the account leaf ones, but there are many differences: the storage leaf RLP bytes that determine the leaf length can appear in two versions (1 byte or 2 bytes), we do not have nonce, balance, storage trie root, and codehash here, we only have leaf value.
-Nevertheless, as far as the first level checks go, the constraints are analogous.
+The constraints are analogous to the account leaf ones, but there are also many differences: the storage leaf RLP bytes that determine the leaf length can appear in two versions (1 byte or 2 bytes), we do not have a nonce, balance, storage trie root, and codehash here, we only have a leaf value.
+Nevertheless, as far as the first level checks go, the constraints are analogous (`leaf_key.rs`, `leaf_value.rs`).

 ### Insert when branching occurs in a B